Hotels near American Musical and Dramatic Academy

 What are the closest hotels to American Musical and Dramatic Academy?

-The closest hotels to American Musical and Dramatic Academy are Empire Hotel (0.52 mi), La Quinta Inn & Suites by Wyndham New York City Central Park (0.54 mi), and Fairfield Inn & Suites New York Manhattan / Central Park (0.8 mi).
+The closest hotel to American Musical and Dramatic Academy is Empire Hotel (0.52 mi, from $523/night) — a 2-minute drive.
+Other nearby options include La Quinta Inn & Suites by Wyndham New York City Central Park (0.54 mi, from $416/night) and Hotel Beacon (0.57 mi, from $610/night).
+La Quinta Inn & Suites by Wyndham New York City Central Park offers free breakfast, a pool, and a fitness center.

 Are there any walkable hotels near American Musical and Dramatic Academy?